 Many factors go into determining the punishment for a first-degree felony.

 The Pennsylvania Sentencing Guidelines require that every crime be allotted an Offense Gravity Score, also known as an OGS, as per the Pennsylvania Sentencing Guidelines.
 The OGS is styled as a number.
 The more severe the crime, the bigger the OGS number will be.

 Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
 If your OGS score is low and you have few previous convictions, your guideline sentence will be shorter.
 Trial judges in Pennsylvania have discretionary power and are allowed to pass sentences that differ from the guidelines if mitigating or aggravating factors are involved.Mandatory Minimum Sentences

 In Pittsburgh, Pennsylvania, some offenses require mandatory minimum punishments.
 This means the judge will have to sentence you to prison for a specified number of years.
 In these cases, the judge is not allowed to give you a lighter sentence, despite mitigating or aggravating factors, which means that even if it’s your first criminal offense and you have no others on your record, the judge will still have to give you that minimum sentence.How can a Criminal Lawyer in Pittsburgh Help You?

-If you hire one of our criminal lawyers, he will not only explain in detail the charges against you, he will look for mitigating factors that will work in your favor, and prepare a compelling defense.
+If you hire one of our Pittsburgh criminal defense lawyers, he will not only explain in detail the charges against you, he will look for mitigating factors that will work in your favor, and prepare a compelling defense.
 He will help you decide your best course of action.
 Don’t try to go it alone.

 Under The Pennsylvania Criminal Code, offense classes and gravity scores are defined in Title 204, Chapter 303.